 - Evelina Alexander Barnes died on 2 April 1888 at age 81 in Willis, Montgomery County, Texas, at the home of Ella and Douglas Campbell.

-- She was buried at the Green Wood family cemetery in Montgomery County, Texas.
+- She was interred at the Green Wood family cemetery, Montgomery County, Texas.

 - The following appeared on 3 April 1888 in a Montgomery County newspaper: Died, at Willis, Texas, Monday night, April 2nd, 1888, at the residence of D. M. Campbell, Mrs. Evalina A. Wood, relict of Mr. Green Wood of Montgomery county, Texas, in the 82nd year of her age.